 In this lecture we focus on practical aspects and calculations of characterization of measurement systems, calibration and uncertainty via confidence interval estimation.

-For the calculations we will be using Python via Ipython (Jupyter) notebooks.
-Please download the Anaconda distribution that contains Python and many more scientific packages.
+For the calculations we will be using Python via Jupyter notebooks.
+You can download the Anaconda distribution that contains Python and many more scientific packages or use Google Colab.

 The notebooks for this lecture: